-Years ago, when I decided to be a writer, I figured I should go back and read the classics I’d managed to dodge in school.
-And along the way reread the ones I’d enjoyed.
-While Heraclitus said it’s impossible to step into the same river twice, as a river is always changing. with books, they stay the same and we change.
+Years ago, when I decided to become a writer, I decided I should read the classics I’d managed to dodge in school.
+While Heraclitus said it’s impossible to step into the same river twice, as a river is always changing, with books, they stay the same and we change.
 Reading books again helps me sort out how I’ve changed and why.

-I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others are more potent than ever (Catcher in the Rye).
+I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others are more potent than ever (Catcher in the Rye, The Great Gatsby).
 It’s easy to forget there are both bad and good reasons for a classic to remain a classic.

-6 years ago I picked up a copy a Moby Dick in a used book store, read the first page and thought it quite inviting, as I’d never read the book before.
+6 years ago I picked up a copy a Moby Dick in a used book store, read the first page and thought it quite inviting.
 Since then I’ve traveled with Moby Dick a dozen times, never finding the courage to crack it open.
 I’d see it on my bookshelf, or on my desk, and it would gnaw at me: the book had become, all on it’s own, my private little white whale.